ibm-cloud-docs/blockchain-sw-251/howto/console-fixpack.md

 ## What this fix pack contains
 {: #install-fixpack-contents}

 This fix pack contains security patches for the Fabric images and miscellaneous bug fixes.
+See the [Release notes](/docs/blockchain-sw-251?topic=blockchain-sw-251-release-notes-saas-20) for more details.

 ## Before you begin
 {: #install-fixpack-begin}